-Consult with the ASU-Jonesboro Programs office regarding tuition rates for junior, senior, and graduate courses through ASU-Jonesboro.
+Consult with the A-State Programs Office regarding tuition rates for junior, senior, and graduate courses through the A-State campus.

 PAYMENT OF TUITION AND FEES

 Tuition and fees are payable in full at the time of registration.
 Students may use cash, check, credit or debit cards for payment of tuition and books.
 Those who have sufficient financial aid approved prior to registration may charge tuition, fees, and books to their account.